taiki-e/portable-atomic/README.md

   `--cfg portable_atomic_unsafe_assume_single_core` instead.

   Note:
-  - The MSRV when this feature enables depends on the MSRV of [critical-section].
+  - The MSRV when this feature is enabled depends on the MSRV of [critical-section].

 ## Optional cfg